ivans-innovation-lab/my-company-monolith/README.md

 - https://github.com/ivans-innovation-lab/my-company-project-materialized-view
 - https://github.com/ivans-innovation-lab/my-company-team-materialized-view

-This application have REST API's which can be used to access capabilities of a the domain and all materialized views.
+This application have REST API's which is used to access capabilities of the domain and all materialized views.

 ## Development